Matching Drivers to Riders: A Two-stage Robust Approach: Implicit Scenarios: Budget of Uncertainty

-\subsection{Small surplus}
+In this section, we consider an implicit model of uncertainty given by the budget of uncertainty set \eqref{eq:budget}.
+Recall the budget of uncertainty set $\cal S$ is given by $ \mathcal{S} = \{ S \subseteq R_2 \mid |S| \leq k \}.$ Here $k$ is the maximum size of a scenario and the surplus $\ell$ is given by $\ell= |D|-|R_1|-k$.
 As observed in the example of Figure \ref{fig:example_surplus}, the TSRMB problem becomes challenging even with a unit surplus of drivers and Algorithm \ref{robustnosurplusalgo} could be arbitrarily bad.
+Motivated by this, we focus on the case of a small surplus $\ell$ which we study in Section \ref{subsection:mathilde}.
+Then, in Section \ref{subsec:last}, we consider arbitrary surplus with $k=1$.

+\subsection{Small Surplus}

-Motivated by this, we focus on the case of a small surplus $\ell$.
-In particular, we assume that $\ell < k $, i.e., the excess in the total available drivers is smaller than the size of any scenario.
+We assume that $\ell < k $, i.e., the excess in the total available drivers is smaller than the size of any scenario.
 We present a constant approximation algorithm in this regime for the implicit model of uncertainty where the size of scenarios is relatively small with respect to the size of the universe ($k = O (\sqrt{n})$).
 This technical assumption is needed for our analysis but it is not too restrictive and still captures the regime where the number of scenarios can be exponential.
-Our algorithm attempts to cluster the second stage riders in different groups (a \textit{ball} and a set of \textit{outliers}) in order to reduce the number of possible worst-case configurations.
+Our algorithm attempts to cluster the second-stage riders in different groups (a \textit{ball} and a set of \textit{outliers}) in order to reduce the number of possible worst-case configurations.
 We then solve a sequence of instances with representative riders from each group.
 In what follows, we present our construction for these groups of riders.

 {\bf Our construction}.
 First, we show that many of the riders are contained in a ball with radius $3 OPT_2$.
 The center of this ball $\delta$ can be found by enumerating over all drivers and selecting the one with the least maximum distance to its closest $k$ second-stage riders, i.e.,